 This article was originally written by MyWallSt.
-Read more market-beating insights from the MyWallSt team here.
+Read more insights from the MyWallSt team here.

 We all know that we need to play our part in saving the environment and if we can make some green along the way, all the better.
 You’ve already heard about how industry giants like Tesla (NASDAQ: TSLA) are playing the green energy trend but you should also note these other rising companies in the sustainable sector.

-Without further ado, let’s see what stocks are the top green companies across the solar, electric vehicle (EV), and infrastructure industries.
+Without further ado, let’s see what stocks are the green companies to watch across the solar, electric vehicle (EV), and infrastructure industries.

 1. Clearway Energy

 Clearway Energy (NYSE: CWEN.A) is a developer of renewable energy projects which help companies and consumers adopt green practices.
 The firm has solar and wind assets in 25 states in the U.S. and is backed by Global Infrastructure Partners, one of the largest infrastructure investors in the world.